Protests Erupt as Rayong Construction Crane Collapses

 Later, officers from the Crime Suppression Division and Rayong Province, arrived at the scene of the incident.

 At 7:00 p.m., Pol.
-Col. Chaiphong Saengphongchai, superintendent of Pluak Daeng Police Station, travelled with a group of 30 police officers to negotiate with more than 300 Burmese workers who encircled the four rescue vehicles transporting the bodies of six individuals.
+Col. Chaiphong Saengphongchai, superintendent of Pluak Daeng Police Station, travelled with a group of 30 police officers to negotiate with around 500 Burmese workers who encircled the four rescue vehicles transporting the bodies of six individuals.
 One car’s glass had been broken.

 One of the Myanmar workers disclosed that the employer had previously refused to pay compensation when one of his employees died from electrocution.
 Even if they said to pay this time, they no longer trust the employer’s words.